rmello4d/TheSustainableDeveloper/understanding_the_beast.md

 Like kids, they get along with each other quickly, they just need to speak the same mother language : Do you know JavaScript ?
 Shit yes.
 (Smile) Let's talk !

 They have bugs to fix, called “debugging”.
-Debug is often hell.
+To debug is often hell.
 It requires to step into someone else’s shoes and understand their logic.
 It can take from 5 mins to a few days in armageddon.

 I’ve worked as a developer, project manager and project director for a long time.
 I can assure you something else: they have an incredible sense of detecting bullshit, if being told.